Samuel1-ona/Exploring-the-Core-SQL-Syntax-for-Analyzing-Celo-Blockchain-Transactions/README.md

 * ## Calculate the total amount transferred in the transaction:

+By executing this query and replacing 'your_transaction_id' with the actual transaction ID you want to analyze, you will get the total amount associated with that transaction.
+This can be useful in determining the overall value transferred in a particular transaction.

+It's important to note that the SUM() function is used here assuming that the amount column contains numerical values representing the transaction amounts.
+Adjust the query accordingly if the column data type or the purpose of the amount column is different in your specific scenario.

 ```
 -- To calculate the total amount transferred in a transaction, you can use the following query: